Boxplot / Diagrams

 Specification limits Vertical lines at USL and LSL (if defined)

 Tip: The number of classes significantly influences the appearance of the histogram.
-Too few classes hide details, too many classes create a restless image. my8data automatically selects the number of classes according to Sturges' or Freedman-Diaconis' rule, but you can also adjust the number manually.
+Too few classes hide details, too many classes produce a restless image. my8data automatically selects the number of classes according to the Sturges or Freedman-Diaconis rule, but you can also adjust the number manually.

 Interpretation of typical histogram shapes